plinder-org/plinder/docs/contribution/development.md

 ```

 :::{note}
-The `eval` extra installs PoseBusters and Plotly.
+The `eval` extra installs PoseBusters.
 OpenStructure is Conda-only and
 is installed by `mamba env create -f environment.yml` above.
 Data generation (`plinder.data`) does **not** require OpenStructure and
 works with numpy 2.